 The use of community land is often supported by appropriate ancillary development such as playground equipment, amenity blocks or food kiosks.
-The general types of uses which may occur on community land categorised as a park or general community use, and the forms of development generally associated with those uses, are set out in Tables 8 and 9 on page 32.
+The general types of uses which may occur on community land categorised as a park and the forms of development generally associated with those uses, are set out in Table 8.
 The facilities on community land may change over time, reflecting the needs of the community.

-All three reserves will continue to be used in accordance with their categorization and the future improvements may include provision of an amenities' building and replacement or provision of additional playground equipment which will encourage greater use of the land by the local community.
+Lions Park will continue to be used as a park and the future improvements may include additional playground equipment which will encourage greater use of the land by the local community and provide a focal point for tourists and visitors to Darlington Point who may also be staying at the nearby Darlington Point Riverside Caravan Park.
+The reserves will continue to be used in accordance with their categorization and the future improvements may include provision of an amenities' building and replacement or provision of additional playground equipment which will encourage greater use of the land by the local community.